Our 2025 plan is a 10 year plan in order to achieve our financial independence. There are two important parts to this plan:

-We have rigorously tracked our spending these last two years in order to determined the level of expenses we would like to maintain.
+We have rigorously tracked our spending in order to determine the level of expenses we would like to maintain.
 Obviously, we try to spend as little as we can but we realize that it is essential for us to have a precise idea of how much we spend in order to plan to have sufficient savings to cover our expenses.

-According to our historic spending as well as our future projects, we plan to spend an average of $45 000(CAD) annually (or US$34,870).
+According to our historic spending as well as our future projects, we initially planned to spend an average of $45 000(CAD) annually (or US$34,870).

 We have decided to use the 4% safe withdrawal rate in order to determine how much our total investments need to be worth in order to have a growth allowing us to cover our cost of living for the rest of our lives.

 Lots of people have used the parameters of the Trinity study in order to examine the 4% safe withdrawal rate and I hope to write a more detailed article on this subject in the future.
-In short, we have chosen this rule for our 2025 plan in order to determine the total investments we want to have before leaving our jobs.
+In short, we have chosen this rule for our 2025 plan in order to determine the total investments we would need to have to consider ourselves financially independent.

 We do not include the value of our house in our investment assets because we plan to have it paid off completely before quitting our jobs and plan to continue living in it when we retire.
 Therefore, the cost of our mortgage is also not included in our spending.